-Found by nature, formed into the everyday beers which became the defining styles of a place, forged into traditions, and now famed for their fine flavours, we think the Landrace Hops are the most important hops in the world.
+Found by nature, formed into the everyday beers which became the defining beers of a place, forged into traditions, famed for their fine flavours, and with their DNA found in almost every hop variety, we think all this makes the Landrace Hops the most important hops in the world.